 of the executable file.
 This groups running instances by the file they are using, because, after all, the installer is interested in a specific executable and nothing else.

 For example, the following is an event name used by the Bvckup installation on my development box -

 With this in place, the installer starts off by signaling the event.

-In response, a running program makes a temporary copy of its executable file and starts it in a special "wait for the update to finish" mode, passing it all the context and details required to correctly restart later on.
+In response, each running instance makes a temporary copy of the executable file and starts it in a special "wait for the update to finish" mode, passing it all the context and details required to correctly restart later on.

 Meanwhile the installer waits for the program file to become unlocked.
 Once all running instances replace themselves with the relaunchers, the executable frees up and the installer proceeds with the update.
-It then clears the "update" event and exits.
+Then, once it's done, it clears the "update" event and exits.

 This releases the relaunchers, they restart program instances (now using the actual executable), clean up after themselves and

 - the update is completed.